 Kyou kara Ore wa!! by Hiroyuki Nishimori

-Kyou kara Ore wa!! is a manga that will have you laughing from the get go.
+Kyou kara Ore wa!! is a classic delinquent manga that will have you laughing from the get-go.
 It follows high school first years Takashi Mitsuhashi and Shinji Itou, who reinvent themselves by getting flashy haircuts and becoming delinquents.
-Kyou kara Ore wa!! is funny because it's about two guys, who start out as wannabe gangsters, but thanks to their recklessness and fighting abilities, become a fearsome duo that gains the attention of thugs everywhere.
-No matter where these two go, there's going to be shenanigans.
+Kyou kara Ore wa!! is funny because it’s about two guys, who start out as wannabe gangsters, but thanks to their recklessness and fighting abilities, become a fearsome duo that gains the attention of thugs everywhere.
+No matter where these two go, there are going to be shenanigans.

 Despite it being a funny read, though, Kyou kara Ore wa!! has its fair share of serious moments, especially in the later arcs.
 Stronger opponents come out of the woodwork to challenge them, so it’s not all fun and games.
 That being said, Kyou kara Ore wa!!, which features one of the best comedy duos in all of manga, is still mostly a humorous read.
 Takashi Mitsuhashi and Shinji Itou’s antics and differing yet complimenting personalities are much to thank for this!

 GTO or Great Teacher Onizuka by Toru Fujisawa made it to the top of my ecchi manga list, but it’s one of my favorite comedy manga as well.
 Even more so than that, though, GTO is one of the all-time greats in manga that, despite first being released in the late 90s, still rivals manga released today.
 If you like comedy manga series that are funny but also have a good message, GTO is a must-read.